ashurar25/UDNewsupdate/replit.md

 The server implements a storage abstraction layer through the IStorage interface, currently backed by MemStorage but designed to easily swap to database implementations.

 ## Data Storage Solutions
-The application uses a dual approach for data persistence:
+The application uses PostgreSQL with Drizzle ORM for data persistence:

-- **Current**: In-memory storage (MemStorage class) for development and testing
+- **Database**: PostgreSQL with Neon serverless hosting
-- **Configured**: PostgreSQL with Drizzle ORM for production deployment
+- **ORM**: Drizzle ORM with full TypeScript type safety
 - **Schema**: Well-defined database schemas for news articles and RSS sources with proper indexing and constraints
 - **Migration**: Drizzle Kit for database schema management and migrations
+- **Admin Interface**: Complete admin panel for managing RSS sources with CRUD operations

 The database schema includes tables for news articles (with title, content, source, publication date) and RSS sources (with URL, status tracking, and activity flags).
+The admin panel allows real-time management of RSS sources including adding, editing, deleting, and toggling activation status.

 ## Authentication and Authorization
 Currently, the application operates without user authentication as it's designed as a public news aggregation service.
 The architecture supports future authentication implementation through middleware patterns already established in the Express server.